y2s82/goblin_camp/Goblin Camp/Readme.txt

 -- How to Play --

-A good way to start is to place a stockpile by choosing it from the menu Constructions -> Basics -> Stockpile.
-Then left-click the stockpile to open it in the sidebar, and shift-click on Wood to allow all wood items in the stockpile.
-Allow the food category as well so that the bread you started out with gets stored.
-If you plan on making crates for planks, allow those too.
+A good way to start is to create a pile by choosing it from the menu Constructions -> Basics -> Pile.
+Goblins will gather up all the items lying around and store them in the pile.

 Next designate trees for cutting by choosing Orders -> Designate trees, you can pretty much drag the selection over as big an area as you feel like.
 The trees will only be cut down as needed.
 Open up the Stock Manager and raise the wood log minimum, maybe to 50 or so.

-Now that the trees are being cut down, either allow the plant category in the same stockpile, or make a separate one.
+Now that the trees are being cut down, it might be a good idea to create another pile, as only have one will be really inefficient in the long run.
+Fetching items from the middle of a pile is slow.

 Designate a farm plot, and allow whichever seed types you want there.
-Once spring begins, your goblins should plant all the seeds they have in the fields, as long as they are in a stockpile to begin with.
-For items to be usable they must be stored in a stockpile.
+Once spring begins, your goblins should plant all the seeds they have in the fields, as long as they are in a pile to begin with.
+For items to be usable they must be stored in a pile.

 You'll need planks for various things, so now you should build a saw pit.
 You can then raise the minimums for planks.
 You'll need a carpenter's workshop